Sometimes you just get stuck on questions like:

 The quick answer is no. If the Search Results overlap for both the singular and plural keywords, you should never create more than one page targeting each form.
 This can cause serious duplicate content and keyword cannibalization issues.
 It can also confuse both Google and your end users.

-For example, if you’re a grocery store which wants to rank for both the keywords “grocery store” and “grocery stores”, do not create two pages targeting both of these keywords as it will hurt your rankings.
+For example, if you’re a grocery store that wants to rank for both the keywords “grocery store” and “grocery stores”, do not create two pages targeting both of these keywords as it will hurt your rankings.
 Google sees no difference between the plural and singular search for your related keywords.

 The only instance where you should consider creating different unique pages for both the singular and plural keywords is if the Search Intent behind them is different AND you offer both of the “solutions” (i.e. products, services, etc.) for the search.